Relocating abroad? Key tax considerations to avoid costly mistakes

 Digital tools like Daysium allow individuals to log travel days, store supporting documents, and generate compliance reports, helping to create a robust record trail.
 You won’t just have records from the immediate time of your relocation but can create a compliance trail before and after the move.
 If the authorities ask for your records, you can simply state, “There’s nothing to see here, everything is in order.”

 International tax rules can be complex, and professional guidance can help individuals navigate tax considerations when relocating.
-As Paul Aplin OBE, Daysium Senior Advisor, recently wrote,
+As Paul Aplin OBE, Daysium Senior Advisor, wrote,

 My advice to anyone who does not hold a tax qualification – no matter how well they think they know the subject – is always to check their understanding with someone who is qualified.”